 II.
-Background & Motivation
+Background and Motivation

 As Section I demonstrates, self-reports of mistreatment are ubiquitous, and retail discrimination cases increasingly reach the courts.
-However, there has been so far very little systematic inquiry into retail race discrimination.
+However, there has been very little systematic inquiry into retail race discrimination to date.

-The few studies to address discrimination against consumers by sellers have focused on only a handful of industries and primarily used differential pricing or refusals to transact to measure discrimination.
+The few studies to address discrimination against consumers by sellers have focused on only a handful of industries and have primarily used differential pricing or refusals to transact to measure discrimination.

-In a classic study of car dealerships conducted in the early 1990’s in Chicago, Law Professors Ian Ayres and Peter Siegelman found that salespeople quoted higher prices for identical cars to black and female customers than they did to white men.
+In a classic study of car dealerships conducted in the early 1990s in Chicago, Yale Law School Professors Ian Ayres and Peter Siegelman found that salespeople quoted higher prices for identical cars to Black and female customers than they did to white men.

-In a more recent demonstration of marketplace discrimination, Business Professors Benjamin Edelman, Michael Luca & Dan Svirsky found, based on an online field experiment, that—all else equal—Airbnb hosts were more likely to refuse booking requests made by guests with African-American sounding names than they were guests with White-sounding names.
+In a more recent demonstration of marketplace discrimination, business professors Benjamin Edelman, Michael Luca and Dan Svirsky found, based on an online field experiment, that—controlling for all other variables—Airbnb hosts were more likely to refuse booking requests made by guests with Black-sounding names than they were guests with white-sounding names.

 Yet, other than these studies, almost no field experiments have been administered until now to quantitatively test for marketplace discrimination of minority consumers.
 Even fewer studies have documented more subtle and covert forms of differential treatment, such as longer waiting times, heightened surveillance, and lower-quality service, and most of this work has relied on interviews or surveys of consumers rather than on audits or experiments.

-Notable exceptions include two field experiments on subtle discrimination in retail stores, conducted in the 2000’s.
-In an audit study published in 2000, researchers found that black and male customers waited significantly longer in line at retail customer service counters than did white and female customers, with black customers waiting twice as long as whites.
+Notable exceptions include two field experiments on subtle discrimination in retail stores, conducted in the 2000s.
+In an audit study published in 2000, researchers found that Black and male customers waited significantly longer in line at retail customer service counters than did white and female customers, with Black customers waiting twice as long as whites.
 Relatedly, in a 2009 audit study, “customers” browsing in high-end stores asked a salesperson if they would remove a security sensor from a pair of sunglasses.
-The findings revealed that salespeople showed greater levels of suspicion (i.e., staring, following) when interacting with black customers, and especially black men.
+The findings revealed that salespeople showed greater levels of suspicion (i.e., staring, following) when interacting with Black customers, especially with Black men.

-While these studies are pathbreaking, both in terms of the methods employed and the practical significance of their findings, they undoubtedly only revealed the tip of the iceberg.
-As commentators have previously noted, “[u]nfortunately, […] for a variety of reasons scholars have generally neglected profiling that occurs in retail settings.”
+While these studies are pathbreaking, both in terms of the methods employed and the practical significance of their findings, they undoubtedly revealed only the tip of the iceberg.
+As commentators have previously noted, “[u]nfortunately, . . . for a variety of reasons scholars have generally neglected profiling that occurs in retail settings.”
 One potential explanation for this paucity in research is the absence of an “easily accessible database from which to study the problem.”
 Yet another explanation is that this paucity in the literature reflects a legislative lacuna.
 As explained in Section VII, while the various civil rights laws of the 1960s explicitly prohibit race and gender discrimination in employment, housing, and places of public accommodation, they largely overlook discrimination in retail spaces.

 This Article tests whether consumers are treated differently based on race or gender when seeking to return unworn clothing items to stores.